chaos-polymtl/lethe/doc/source/examples/multiphysics/3d-dam-break/3d-dam-break.rst

 ===============================
-3D Dam-break with an obstacle
+3D Dam-Break with an Obstacle
 ===============================

 This example simulates a dam break experiment from the Maritime Research Institute Netherlands (MARIN) `[1] <https://www.spheric-sph.org/tests/test-02>`_.